BlackJack0083/PlanktonOoD/Adding_new_datasets_tutorial.md

 ### Creating an imglist for your new dataset

-You may use `imglist_generator.py` to generator an imglist for your new dataset, or making an personalize scirpt according to your ideas like `split_dataset_new_class.py`.
+You may use `imglist_generator.py` to generate an imglist for your new dataset, or making an personalized scirpt according to your ideas like `split_dataset_new_class.py`.

 > Tip: If your dataset path contains spaces, please note that you need to change `split` to `rsplit` in `line 60` of `openood/datasets/imglist_dataset.py` (we have already made this adjustment).